sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some more tame ways:

-* xe.com, this is my preferred method.
+* xe.com, this is the preferred method.
 1.5% spread which is pretty good.
 * Wire transfer
 * Cash a check (takes 20-30 days I hear)
-* RBC Royal Bank (they have a cross boarder checking account, but the spread is 2.5%, I don't do this any more)
+* RBC Royal Bank (they have a cross boarder checking account, but the spread is 2.5%, Stephen doesn't do this any more)
-* Using your family member who works at a bank and gets currency exchanged at cost (I'm told this is the best possible)
+* Using your family member who works at a bank and gets currency exchanged at cost (We're told this is the best possible)

-If you end up with American funds in Canada, I recommend opening a US dollar account and convert it over time so you don't get bit by the exchange rate.
+If you end up with American funds in Canada, Stephen recommends opening a US dollar account and convert it over time so you don't get bit by the exchange rate.

-I suck at playing the market so I just transfer money over ~$1k at a time to try and even out my loss/gain.
+Stephen suck at playing the market so he just transfer money over ~$1k at a time to try and even out my loss/gain.
+Stephen and Chris love xe.com's bid system.
+With xe, you can make a trade right away or set a transaction to occur once the rate hits some desired value.

 Keep in mind that some banks charge different spreads depending on how much you transfer. $1,100 worked best for me.